arorasarthak/arorasarthak.github.io/projects.md

 ```markdown
 Arduino, C++
 ```
-A differential drive wheel base was used to implement vector field histogram.
+A differential drive wheel base was used to implement vector field histograms as a local planner along with a magnetometer.
 A time-of-flight sensor was panned to achieve all the distances in field-of-view.
 The odometry was achieved with an IMU and encoders.
 Ultimately, a camera was used for target/goal recognition.
 The robot would drive towards north direction and stop at a red colored target.

 [Report](https://drive.google.com/open?id=1iirYKXWcU3Hmw-NRIQIR0--KPjniWaK9)    [Video](https://www.youtube.com/watch?v=jdVLMRE6gJY)